 I’m a British journalist writing about beauty and cosmetic procedures.
 My new book, The Tweakments Guide: Fresher Face (2019) is about non-surgical aesthetic procedures and my new website -www.thetweakmentsguide.com - offers a heap of independent advice about tweakments, along with an interactive tool for finding treatment options, and a practitioner finder which will point you towards brilliant aesthetic practitioners around the UK.

-I’ve now (2019) written a book called The Tweakments Guide: Fresher Face which is all about non-surgical cosmetic procedures.
-So it talks about what happens to our faces as they age, and what various treatments can do to soften the effects of time.
+What is The Tweakments Guide about?
+It’s about what happens to our faces as they age, and what aesthetic treatments can do to soften the effects of time.
 In a nutshell, it’s ‘everything you’ve ever wanted to know about non-surgical cosmetic procedures, by the woman who has tried them all’.

-I am freelance and my work appears in many newspapers and magazines (there are some links on the Journalism page).
+I am still writing as a journalist for many newspapers and magazines (there are some links on the Journalism page).
 I have written two books on beauty and wellbeing for teenagers, one with my each of my daughters.
 I wrote Be Beautiful (click here to see the page on this) with Molly, and 100 Ways for Every Girl to Look and Feel Fantastic (click here for this link) with Beth.
 I have also created a range of gentle, budget-friendly skincare called Good Things (you can find its site here).